dbiele/Cordova-es6shim-WindowsPH10/README.md

 # Cordova-es6shim-WindowsPhone10
-Sample code to test if errors appear when running on Windows Phone 10 devices.
+Sample code to test if errors appear when using Cordova + ES6-shim on Windows Phone 10 devices.

 ## Problem ##
 When trying to run a Windows Phone 10 app using es6-shim.js, I get errors that prevent the app from running.